malik-shaik/PonyChallenge/README.md

 ## `src/components`

 The React components used to build the application.
-The app uses [Component Driven Develompment](https://www.componentdriven.org/) to build the application from the "bottom up" using smaller components incorporated into larger components.
+This app uses [Component Driven Development](https://www.componentdriven.org/) to build the application from the "bottom up" using smaller components incorporated into larger components.
 Smaller components use [Material-UI](https://material-ui.com/) to build larger functional pieces.

+## `src/context`

+This app uses React Context API for state management which serves the global state into the components across the application.
+All the stores, reducers, actions and context related files are placed in this folder.

 ## `src/helpers`

-Pure Typescript functions meant to encapsulate our business logic that into small, testable functions.
+Pure Typescript functions meant to encapsulate the reusable business logic into small, testable functions.

-## `packages/schema`

-Currently a combination of our [Prisma](https://www.prisma.io/) schema, the output from [TypeGraphQLPrisma](https://prisma.typegraphql.com), and our GraphQL queries, mutations, and fragments.

-## `services/api`

-The Apollo GraphQL server used to serve both generated and custom resolvers.
-The API layer starts with [GraphQL](https://graphql.org/) and the [Apollo GraphQL](https://www.apollographql.com/) client/server library.
-On the backend, the GraphQL resolvers use [Prisma](https://www.prisma.io/) as an ORM for interactions with the database as well as database migrations.
-We use the [TypeGraphQL Prisma](https://typegraphql.com/docs/prisma.html) integration to autogenerate types, which can be imorted via `@acter/schema` after running `yarn generate`.

-## `services/jobs`
+## `cypress/e2e`

-Various asynchronous jobs like email notifications and daily digest creation
+To ensure that the app behave as expected, end-to-end testing been implemented with [Cypress](https://www.cypress.io/).